AMERICAN RABBIT HOUND ASSOCIATION

 had an opportunity to join the race, begin scoring from the first check.

-that were not handled.
+not handled.

-A. Definition of handler: Any person who takes the
+Definition of handler: Any person who takes the hound into the field for a hunt, after

-hound into the field for a hunt, after the hound has been entered in the
+the hound has been entered in the event.

 1.

-Distances between judge and handlers, and at times
+Distances between judge and handlers,

-of spectators, are at the discretion of the judge.
+and at times of spectators, are at the discretion of the judge.

 2.

 All handlers must stay in a group.
-If a handler
+If a

-A handler who is not capable of keeping up with the cast because of age or a
+Exception: A handler who is not capable of keeping up with the cast

-disability, who is in no way interfering with the hounds, the rabbit or the
+because of age or a disability, who is in no way interfering with the

 3.

-The handler shall not direct any questions to the
+The handler shall not direct any

-judge regarding scoring until the cast has ended.
-The handler is to remain
+questions to the judge regarding scoring until the cast has ended.
+The

-quiet unless the judge asks him/her a question.
+handler is to remain quiet unless the judge asks him/her a question.

 4.

-The handler shall identify his/her hound when asked
+The handler shall identify his/her

-to do so by the judge except in a Check situation.
+hound when asked to do so by the judge except in a Check situation.

 5.

-The handler shall not tell the judge how to score.
+The handler shall not tell the judge

 6.

-The handler shall not call or encourage his/her
+The handler shall not call or encourage

-hound unless he/she is permitted by the judge to do so.
+his/her hound unless he/she is permitted by the judge to do so.

 7.

-Any individual who is abusive or uses abusive language, threatens or strikes
+Any individual who is abusive or uses

-a judge, Master of Hounds or any other individual at a ARHA/NKC licensed
+abusive language, threatens or strikes a judge, Master of Hounds or any

-event for a period of time to be determined by the Watchdog committee or
+ARHA/NKC licensed events and grounds of the event for a period of time to be

-President of ARHA/NKC.
+determined by the Watchdog committee or President of ARHA/NKC.

 a.

-Any handler who argues with a judge or Master of
+argues with a judge or Master of Hounds shall have his/her hound

-Hounds shall have his/her hound disqualified by the judge or Master of
+disqualified by the judge or Master of Hounds.

 8.

-If an individual is banned from all ARHA/NKC licensed events and grounds of
+If an individual is banned from all

-the Watchdog Committee or President
+Watchdog Committee or President of

-of ARHA, his/her name shall be reported to
+ARHA, his/her name shall be reported to

 NKC.
 At the end of the ban,